sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 Depending on the design of your theme there may be other variables that you can configure here.
 Make sure to consult the `README.md` of your theme to see what is available.

 ### Further Theme Customisations
-Most themes allow for further customisation and have additional folders as part of their theme for this purpose.
+Outside of the `_config.yml` file, most themes allow for further customisation and have additional folders as part of their theme for this purpose.
 This can include some of the following:
 - Being able to adjust the graphics used on your website in a `_data` or `assets` folder.
-- Being able to configure your social media URLs or webpage navigation URLS in a `_data` folder.
+- Being able to configure your social media URLs or webpage navigation URLs in a `_data` folder.
-- Being able to configure tags and images for your pages or posts in a `_data` folder.
+- Being able to configure tags and images for your pages or blog posts in a `_data` folder.

 Each theme's `README.md` will have further details on what is possible in this area.